 Cholesterol Home > High Cholesterol Foods

-Some other foods that are high in cholesterol include:
+Some plant-based foods are also high in saturated fats, including:

 Since these foods come from a plant, they are not considered to be foods that are high in cholesterol.
 Despite this, they can have a big impact on increasing blood cholesterol levels.